 “And I thought things were bad before?”
 I asked myself.

 Lorenzo taught me that every one of us is “doing the best that we can with who we are at the time.”
-With this philosophy in mind, he guided me to extend compassion to myself and others and, I began to slowly unclench my fists and release the regret, anger, and pain that I’d been holding on to for years.
+With this philosophy in mind, he guided me to extend compassion to myself and others for mistakes and wrongdoings and, I began to slowly unclench my fists and release the regret, anger, and pain that I’d been holding on to for years.

 I also started reading and practicing forgiveness meditations and exercises to offer understanding and kindness to myself for the first time in my life.
-(See blog: The Gift That Keeps On Giving) As a result, I began to feel lighter and happier as if I’d set down weights that I didn’t even know I’d been carrying around for a long, long time.
-By merely changing my perception and viewing the past with kindness and compassion (See blog: Incomplete Compassion) the world became a friendlier place with considerably less suffering for me.
+(See blog: The Gift That Keeps On Giving) As a result, I began to feel lighter and happier — as if I’d set down weights that I didn’t even know I had been carrying around for a long, long time.
+Simply by changing my perception and viewing the past with kindness and compassion, the world became a friendlier place with considerably less suffering for me.
 You can change the past, I found!
 Well, at least, the way you see it.

 Regardless of the enormity of the mistake, each mishap provides each one of us with an opportunity to learn a valuable lesson.
 Dr. Robin Smith, Oprah Winfrey’s sidekick, said: “Mistakes are only mistakes if you don’t learn anything from them.”

-In the Beth Orton song, “The Sweetest Decline,” she sings: “What are regrets?
+In Beth Orton’s song, “The Sweetest Decline,” she sings: “What are regrets?
 They’re just lessons we haven’t learned yet.”Now, instead of hitting my forehead and asking “What was I thinking?”
-I gently ask myself, “What was I learning?” image source: https://www.flickr.com/photos/chiarachiriani/
+I gently ask myself, “What can I learn here?” image source: https://www.flickr.com/photos/chiarachiriani/ Share this article!